Impossible Princess

 Impossible Princess (briefly retitled Kylie Minogue in Europe) is the sixth studio album by Australian singer Kylie Minogue, released on 22 October 1997, by Deconstruction, BMG and Mushroom Records.
-The singer asserted greater creative control over the project — as a co-producer and composer of the material — compared to her previous work, assisted by Brothers in Rhythm, Manic Street Preachers, David Ball and Rob Dougan.
+The singer asserted greater creative control over the project — solo writing almost every song on the album and producing material for the first time — compared to her previous work, assisted by Brothers in Rhythm, Manic Street Preachers, David Ball and Rob Dougan.

 Influenced by the techno and Britpop revolution in the mid-to-late 1990s, sonically, Impossible Princess is a departure from Minogue's previous work.
-Conceived as an experimental record, the material encompasses a variety of darker styles from the dance genre, including trip hop, electronica, and rock.
+Conceived as an experimental record, the material encompasses a variety of darker styles from dance music, including trip hop, electronica, and rock.
 Lyrically, the album focuses on Minogue's self-discovery after a series of trips worldwide and delves into freedom of expression, relationships, and emotions.

 Upon its release, critical and public reception of Impossible Princess was divided over its new musical direction and Minogue's intimate lyrics.
 Commercially, the album reached the top 10 in Australia, Scotland, and the United Kingdom; the British media, however, mocked its lack of success in Europe.
 Four singles were released from the album, including two UK top-20 entries "Did It Again" and "Breathe".
 Minogue embarked on the Intimate and Live tour in 1998 to support the album.

-In retrospect, various commentators have cited Impossible Princess as Minogue's most personal and misunderstood work.
-Despite this, Minogue has said she would never create another studio album of personal songs like Impossible Princess.
-To celebrate 25 years since the album's original release, it was released on vinyl for the first time in September 2022, leading to its resurgence and reaching new peaks on record charts.
+In retrospect, music commentators have praised Impossible Princess as Minogue's most personal and misunderstood work.
+Minogue has said in the past she would never create another studio album of personal songs like Impossible Princess.
+To celebrate 25 years since the album's original release, it was released on vinyl for the first time in October 2022, leading to its resurgence and reaching new peaks on record charts.